Last week I regulated a Baldwin R baby grand, vintage 1950, which featured five interesting points in an apparently standard-issue regulation.

 I looked at the role of travel in this puzzle.
 Since I had already traveled the hammers vertically, I re-traveled a couple so that travel took crown to strings instead of spacing.
 The hammers severely rubbed their treble-side neighbors.
 Not helpful.

 An addendum to this point.
 All aspects of piano design, regulation, and performance involve compromise.
 The best instruments, exhibiting the best balance of these, involve a very long list of design choices.
-The product we receive to work on can often be improved to benefit goals of owner or player but the design limits what can be achieved.
-I think, however, that we can be pragmatists in two directions at the same time, modifying what can be changed to benefit and yielding to what cannot.
+The product we receive to work on can often be improved to benefit goals of owner or player but its design will limit what can be achieved.
+I think, however, we can be pragmatists in two directions at the same time, modifying what can be changed for benefit and yielding to what cannot.

 4. This action, with 17mm knuckle-to-center distance, actually provides comfortable aftertouch with a normal 1 3/4” blow distance and only a 3/8” dip.
 Whippen and key lever arms must provide the needed range of motion.
 Mathematicians?

 5. The keys are pattern-leaded to provide approximately consistent downweight, a style more often found in Europe and Asia.
 With the loss of hammer weight to filing, only one note was upweight deficient, easily solved without a full weighoff.